-- 133. The key legislation is The Non-Domestic Rates (Levying and Miscellaneous Amendment) (Scotland) Regulations 2023.36 - 134.
+- 150. The key legislation is The Non-Domestic Rates (Levying and Miscellaneous Amendment) (Scotland) Regulations 2024.
+These regulations apply to 2024-25 only. - 151.
 Occupiers of property located in Scotland (or those entitled to occupy it) with combined RV of £35,000 or less may be eligible for relief.
-Multiple properties linked to one business (e.g. a chain of shops) may be eligible for relief if their combined RV does not exceed £35,000. - 135.
+Multiple properties linked to one business (e.g. a chain of shops) may be eligible for relief if their combined RV does not exceed £35,000. - 152.
 Tables 5 and 6 outline reliefs and thresholds.